Lying from You: Chart performance

 "Lying from You" was released as an airplay-only single from the album.
 It was released only in the United States in 2004, and in Canada as a live music video with footage from Live in Texas.
-It reached number one on the Modern Rock Tracks chart, giving the band their fourth consecutive number one from Meteora.
+It became a hit song, reaching number one on the Modern Rock Tracks chart, giving the band their fourth consecutive number one from Meteora.
 On the Mainstream Rock Tracks chart, it spent five weeks at number two and peaked at number 58 on the Billboard Hot 100 chart.